TruLie13/Not-Blockbuster/README.md

 Through the retro user-interface, you can:

 - create new customer accounts.
-- View individual customer profile (including checked-out videos)
+- View an individual customer profile (including checked-out videos)
 - View all customer profiles
 - Check-out and return videos (which updates profiles and inventory count)
 - View entire video inventory.